SerenityOS/serenity/Base/usr/share/man/man2/pipe.md

 ## Examples

-The following program creates a pipe, then forks, the child then writes some data to the pipe which the parent reads:
+The following program creates a pipe, forks, and then the child writes some data to the pipe (which the parent reads):

 ```c++
 #include <AK/Assertions.h>